nais/doc/persistence/redis.md

 {% hint style="success" %}Check out [github.com/oliver006] for latest version{% endhint %}

-!!!!
-If the Redis instance is password protected, the [secure-redisexporter]-image must be used.

 ## Secure Redis

 If you need to password protect your Redis instance, the easiest way to do this is to use [Kubernetes secrets] and mount